Discover the signs your comfort zone is your unhealthy twilight zone and what you should do about it. Listen to Rod Serling’s warning.

 We develop self-doubts about our skills and eventually our worthiness.
 The attack on our self-worth blinds us to this unhealthy cycle.
 When this happens, we don’t see a way to reverse this trend.
 The most significant loss is not seeing the lesson this situation can provide because it’s a wake-up call prompting us to change direction.
 If we miss this wake-up call, we continue the downward trend towards depression.

-Despite these negative feelings of defeat, it becomes a comfort zone.
+Despite these negative feelings of defeat, it becomes comfortable.
 That’s because it is familiar.
 Familiarity makes failure comfortable.
 Just because it’s unhealthy doesn’t mean it isn’t a place of comfort for our Ego.
 It satisfies the Ego no matter the situation, as long as it is in control.
+That’s why your comfort zone can become an unhealthy place to live.

 When we are weary and defeated, we take on the victim mentality, which results in a downward spiral to more unhealthy thinking.